 When is a reverse mortgage NOT the right thing for someone?

-As with regular forward mortgages, closing costs can reduce the benefits if you plan to move out within three years.
+As with all mortgages, closing costs can reduce the benefits if you plan to move out within three years.
 The reverse mortgage is designed to be a long-term solution.

 What types of homes are eligible for a reverse mortgage?

 Single-family homes and 2-4 unit homes with one unit occupied by the borrower are eligible.
-Manufactured homes that meet FHA requirements are also eligible.
-Some condominiums are eligible.
-Mobile homes are generally not eligible unless it meets all current FHA requirements.
+Manufactured / Mobile homes that meet FHA requirements are eligible.
+Townhouses are also eligible.
+Most condominiums, unfortunately, are not eligible.

 Am I required to make monthly payments on a reverse mortgage?

-No. Payments are never required on a reverse mortgage; however, you are always allowed to make payments if you wish.
-Some people like to make interest-only payments so the balance owed stays smaller, and others make full payments, but that is completely up to each borrower.
-In addition, if you choose the credit line feature, your available balance will continue to grow as you make payments.
+No. Monthly payments are not required; however, you are always allowed to make payments if you wish.
+Some people like to make interest-only payments so the balance owed stays smaller, and others make full payments, but that is completely up to you.
+When the last borrower leaves the home, or if the loan requirements are not met, full repayment is then required.

 Can I qualify for a reverse mortgage if I already have an existing mortgage?

 Yes.
-The first thing to be paid off is your current mortgage and any other liens against the property.
-If you are short on equity, you are allowed to bring in additional funds to close.
+The reverse mortgage proceeds must pay off your current mortgage and any other liens against the property.
+If you are short on equity, you are allowed to bring in additional funds to close the reverse loan by paying down your existing loan balance.

 Are there any income or credit score requirements?

 Yes.
-Since no payments are required, proof of your income is used to ensure you can continue to pay your home insurance, property taxes and any association dues.
+Since monthly payments are not required, proof of your income is used to ensure you can continue to pay your basic living expenses, plus home insurance, property taxes and any association dues.
 A credit check is used to confirm if you have any federal tax liens or other items that may affect qualification.
+Credit scores are not a consideration.

 Do I need to be in good health in order to qualify for a reverse mortgage?